-The courses I teach at RIT investigate applied scientific photography and communication problems.
+The courses I teach investigate applied scientific photography and communication problems.
 These

 explorations have resulted in various presentations and publications during my 40+ year photography career.
-A sampling of my publications can be found at publications link.
+A sampling of my publications can be found on this link.
 In 2007, I served as the editor-in-chief

 of the Focal Encyclopedia

 of Photography-fourth edition.
 I love microscopy and have a wide range of imaging experiences using insturments produced by Nikon, Olympus and Zeiss.
-Sometimes I am interested in photographing snowflakes using microscopes during the long, snowy, and cold Rochester winters.
-As my career has evolved, I have come to share "I photograph very tiny things".
-You can see my photomicrographs by following this link.
+Sometimes I am interested in photographing snowflakes during the long, snowy, and cold Rochester winters.
+As my career has evolved, my professional work's theme seems to be that "I photograph very tiny things".
+You can see my photographs by following this link.

-My career has provided me with many wonderful and unexpected opportunities.
-I have been fortunate to have met many generous and inspirational people who opened doors for me that created life changing outcomes.
-A few of my photography projects include the RIT
+My career has provided me with many wonderful and often unexpected opportunities.
+I have been fortunate to have met many generous and inspirational people who opened doors for me.
+A few of my projects would be the RIT

 Big Shot, the Images

 from Science exhibition, and the Faces of Jewish Rochester.
-I also exhibit my photography and I enjoy producing/sharing science images that operate in non-scientific
+When possible, I exhibit my photography.
+I enjoy sharing science photographs that operate effectively in non-scientific

 environments.
-Several professional achievements that I am proud of would include being the recipient of the 2003 RIT
+Professional achievements that I am proud of would include: the 2003 RIT

-Eisenhart Award for Outstanding Teaching; the 2003 and 2008 RIT College of Imaging Arts
+Eisenhart Award for Outstanding Teaching; the 2003 & 2008 College of Imaging Arts

-And Sciences Gitner Prize for outstanding achievement in the graphic arts; the 2007 Schmidt Award presented by the BioCommunications
+And Sciences Gitner Prize for outstanding achievement in the graphic arts; the 2007 BioCommunications

-Association for lifetime achievement in the life sciences communications; and the 2010, Frank J Romano Innovation in Graphic Publishing prize for my role as the advisor of the BPC Bulletin.
+Association Schmidt Award presented for lifetime achievement in the life sciences communications; and the 2010, Frank J Romano Innovation in Graphic Publishing prize.

-I began taking pictures in 1973 when I bought my first camera with money earned from bagging groceries at a local supermarket in my hometown of Utica, New York.
+I began taking pictures in 1973 when I bought my first camera with money earned from bagging groceries at a local supermarket.
+My life changed profoundly after discovering photography.
 Examples of my earliest work can be found in my Utica, New York - 1973 project.
 You can see other examples of my photography by following this link: Galleries.
 In 1983, I married Laurie S. Peres and have 2 wonderful children, Jonathan and Leah.